 5. Flax (Linum usitatissimum)

 Flax is a powerful herb, containing high amounts of fiber, omega-3 fatty acids, and lots of other essential minerals, such as magnesium and manganese.
 Whole flaxseeds are difficult to digest, because of certain compounds on the outer shell, such as phytic acid and tannins, which might prevent the seeds from releasing their nutrients.
-Sprouting them helps remove these compounds and make flax's nutrients more easily absorbable.
-To start, sprinkle them evenly on a wet paper towel and keep it moist for up to ten days, until they start to sprout.
+Sprouting them helps remove these compounds and make flax's nutrients more easily absorbable.2 To start, sprinkle them evenly on a wet paper towel and keep it moist for up to ten days, until they start to sprout.

 People are usually surprised by how easy it is to sprout their own herbs.
-This is likely because it is a natural process that happens to plants on their own over time or when exposed to water, as they often are.
+This is likely because it is a natural process that happens to plants over time or when exposed to water, as they often are.
 Many raw foodists believe this is how the plants are supposed to be consumed and feel that the life-force energy from the sun is best ingested through the plant in this form.
 However philosophical you care to get, consuming these sprouted herbs is simply healthy, and you will feel great.

 - Journal of Agricultural Sciences, Nutritional and Mineral Composition of Flax Sprouts, 2012